Link Search Menu Expand Document

 Update the lab codebase

-Copy the contents of the lab5 directory into the src folder of your catkin workspace:
+Copy the contents of the lab5 directory into your team submissions repo, e.g.

 Feature Tracking and Matching